KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 <img src="/static/blog-posts/reversed-location-problem/fig5.png" alt="fig5" width="55%" />
 </p>

-The process of computing each such region is not difficult but it is a bit involved, but we can deal with it by treating the whole thing as a graph: the intersections of the bitagents are vertices and the segment connecting them are edges.
+The process of computing each such region is not difficult but it is a bit involved.
+We can deal with it by treating the whole thing as a graph: the intersections of the bitagents are vertices and the segment connecting them are edges.
 A simple walk around the outer boundary of this (planer) graph will give us the weak visibility region.